 The Office of Student Financial Aid remains open and is available to assist you with your questions about your financial aid and scholarships.
-Due to COVID-19 restrictions, we are working remotely and you can reach us by sending an email to firstname.lastname@example.org or calling us at 313-577-2100.
-Please also check our website, as many questions can be answered on the site.
+You can reach us by sending an email to firstname.lastname@example.org or calling us at 313-577-2100.
+Please check our website, as many questions can be answered here.

-You can check the status of your financial aid award and outstanding requirements at any time in Academica.
+You can check the status of your financial aid award and outstanding requirements at any time in the Financial Aid Portal in Academica.

 Messages from our office will be sent to your WSU email account.
-We also post messages in Academica.
+We also post messages in the Financial Aid Portal in Academica.
 If you receive a request from our office, follow up as soon as you can to ensure that your financial aid will not be delayed.